- by Kylie

 Wallpaper: What is the difference between 'Peel and Stick' vs 'Paste the Wall'?

 In wallpaper terminology, there's a few terms you might have come across.
-Below is a quick guide to helping you understand them, especially if you want to install wallpaper yourself at home.
+Below is a quick guide to helping you understand them.

 {i left my heart} in Brisbane wallpaper mural, 2018